ansible/ansible/docs/docsite/rst/network_debug_troubleshooting.rst

   The ``unable to open shell`` message is new in Ansible 2.3, it means that the ``ansible-connection`` daemon has not been able to successfully talk to the remote network device.
 This generally means that there is an authentication issue.
-See the "Authentication and connection issues" section in this this document for more information.
+See the "Authentication and connection issues" section in this document for more information.

 .. _enable_network_logging: